-- In its management of assets, the Company must comply with the limitations and restrictions specified in the KAGB, DerivateV and in the Investment Conditions. - 2.
-The Company may invest up to 20 percent of the assets of the UCITS Fund in securities from a single issuer (debtor). - The limit specified in Paragraph 2 may be increased to up to 35 percent of the value of the UCITS Fund for securities from a single issuer.
+- 1. In its management of assets, the Company must comply with the limitations and restrictions specified in the KAGB, DerivateV and in the Investment Conditions. - 2.
+The Company may invest up to 20 percent of the assets of the UCITS fund in securities from a single issuer (debtor). - The limit specified in Paragraph 2 may be increased to up to 35 percent of the value of the UCITS Fund for securities from a single issuer.
 An investment up to the limit specified in Sentence 1 above is permissible only for one individual issuer (debtor). - 4.
 For assets based on the Underlying Index, the market price of the index securities shall be attributed to the respective issuer limits on a pro rata basis.
 The same applies for assets based on a single index security or on a basket of index securities.
-Derivatives and financial instruments with derivative components pursuant to Section 197 Paragraph 1 KAGB shall be attributed to the issuer limits in accordance with Sections 23 and 24 DerivateV. - The Company may invest up to 5 percent of the assets of the UCITS Fund in bank accounts and money market instruments as defined in Sections 6 and 7, unless otherwise specified in the SIC - 6.
-Unless specified otherwise in the SIC, the Company may invest no more than 10 percent of the value of the UCITS Fund in units of investment funds pursuant to Section 8.
-In course of this the Company may acquire for the account of the UCITS Fund no more than 25 % of the issued units of another open, domestic, EU or foreign investment fund that invests in assets in accordance with the principle of risk diversification as defined in Sections 192 to 198 KAGB. - Unless specified otherwise in the SIC, the UCITS Fund must invest a minimum of 95 percent in assets based on a Security Index in accordance with Section 4 Paragraph 2 Sentence 1.
+Derivatives and financial instruments with derivative components pursuant to Section 197 Paragraph 1 KAGB shall be attributed to the issuer limits in accordance with Sections 23 and 24 DerivateV. - The Company may invest up to 5 percent of the assets of the UCITS Fund in bank accounts and money market instruments as defined in Sections 6 and 7, unless otherwise specified in the SIC. - 6.
+The Company may invest no more than 10 percent of the value of the UCITS Fund in a units of investment funds pursuant to Section 8, unless - a) the following requirements with respect to such units are met: